linode/docs/docs/websites/host-a-website-with-high-availability/index.md

         systemctl start mysql

-   {{< note >}}
-If you want to learn more about `xtrabackup` privileges their [documentation](https://www.percona.com/doc/percona-xtrabackup/2.4/using_xtrabackup/privileges.html) is a good place to start.
-{{< /note >}}
+To learn more about `xtrabackup` privileges, visit the [Percona XtraBackup documentation](https://www.percona.com/doc/percona-xtrabackup/2.4/using_xtrabackup/privileges.html).

 ### Test Database Replication

-Now that your database nodes are configured, we can test to make sure they've all joined the cluster and are replicating properly.
+Now that your database nodes are configured, test to make sure they've all joined the cluster and are replicating properly.

 1. Enter the MySQL shell on any database node, using the `mysql` command.
 Run the following command in MySQL to check the status of your cluster: